UniversalDependencies/docs/_zh-dep/appos.md

 An appositional modifier is a pronoun or noun (phrase) that follows and defines or modifies another noun (phrase).
 The dependent comes immediately after the head.

-There are two situations in Mandarin for which we apply the `appos` relation.
+There are three situations in Mandarin for which we apply the `appos` relation.
 The classical example involves the appositional modifier defining the specific individual(s) which the first noun (phrase) refers to.

 ~~~ conllu
 # visual-style 3 5 appos	color:blue